Rand Brooks: Post-military film and television work

 In 1948, he co-starred with Adele Jergens and Marilyn Monroe in the low-budget, black-and-white Columbia Pictures film, Ladies of the Chorus.
 Brooks became the first actor to share an on-screen kiss with Monroe, who in a few years was one of the world's biggest movie stars.
 Filmed in just 10 days, the film was released soon after its completion.

 Variety called his performance in the 1952 film The Steel Fist "capable."

 Television brought new opportunities, again often in Westerns.
 He played Cpl.
 Randy Boone in the 1950s television series, The Adventures of Rin Tin Tin.

 Brooks had guest roles in 1950s Western series, including Mackenzie's Raiders, The Lone Ranger, Maverick, Gunsmoke, and Bonanza.
 He appeared twice on the syndicated adventure series, Rescue 8, as well as on CBS's Perry Mason courtroom drama series.

 In 1962, he directed and produced a movie about brave dogs, Bearheart, but the film was entangled in legal troubles due to his business manager's involvement in crimes such as forgery and graft.
 The film was finally released in 1978, under the title Legend of the Northwest.

-Brooks was one of the favorite leading men of Jane Withers.